 Discover

 Unlike the other card networks, the Discover’s reason codes do not follow any particular pattern.
 Most are two-character codes, but there are some exceptions to this pattern.
 In particular, all reason codes in the fraud category begin with UA (for unauthorized) followed by a two-digit number.
-For many of these two-digit codes, you can see the meaning at a glance, e.g., NA for No authorization or EX for Expired card.
+For many of these two-digit codes, you can see the meaning at a glance, like NA for No authorization or EX for Expired card.
 Unfortunately, this is not the case everywhere.
 For example, the reason code for a changed amount is not AA, but AW.
 The reason code AA instead means Cardholder Does Not Recognize.

 Fraud